India's pandemic death toll could be in the millions

 Most experts believe India's official toll of more than 414,000 dead is a vast undercount, but the government has dismissed those concerns as exaggerated and misleading.

-The report released Tuesday estimated excess deaths — the gap between those recorded and those that would have been expected — to be 3 million to 4.7 million between January 2020 and June 2021.
-It said an accurate figure may “prove elusive” but the true death toll “is likely to be an order of magnitude greater than the official count.”
+The report released Tuesday estimated excess deaths — the gap between those recorded and those that would have been expected — to be 3.4 million to 4.7 million since the pandemic began through last month.
+It said an accurate figure may “prove elusive,” but the true death toll “is likely to be an order of magnitude greater than the official count.”

 The report was published by Arvind Subramanian, the Indian government’s former chief economic adviser, and two other researchers at the Center for Global Development, a nonprofit think tank based in Washington, and Harvard University.

-Note: This story has been corrected to show that the report says there was an estimated low of 3.4 million excess deaths since the pandemic began, not 3 million since January 2020.